Adversarial Meta-Learning: Performance Evaluation

 \subsection{Experimental Setup}

-In our experiments, we employed two commonly-used image benchmarks, MiniImageNet~\cite{Vinyals2016}, and CIFAR100~\cite{Krizhevsky2009}.
+In our experiments, we employed two commonly-used image benchmarks, MiniImageNet~\cite{vinyals2016matching}, and CIFAR100~\cite{krizhevsky2009learning}.
 MiniImageNet is a benchmark for few-shot learning, which includes 100 classes and each of them has 600 samples.
-CIFAR100 was created originally for object recognition tasks, whose data are actually very suitable for meta-learning since just like MiniImageNet, it has 100 classes, each of which contains 600 images.
-Similar as in~\cite{Finn2017}, we considered 1-shot and 5-shot 5-way classification tasks.
-Five samples per class were used for the inner gradient update during meta-training of a 5-shot learning model (one for 1-shot learning model).
+CIFAR100 was created originally for object recognition tasks, whose data are suitable for meta-learning, and just like MiniImageNet, it has 100 classes, each of which contains 600 images.
+Similar as in~\cite{finn2017model}, we considered 1-shot and 5-shot 5-way classification tasks.
+5 samples per class were used for the inner gradient update during meta-training of a 5-shot learning model (one for 1-shot learning model).
 Thus $K$ in ADML was set to $25$ for 5-shot learning and $5$ for 1-shot learning.
-Fifteen samples per class were used for the meta-update, thus we set $k=75$.
+15 samples per class were used for the meta-update, thus we set $k=75$.
 During the meta-testing, the learning model was trained using samples of 5 unseen classes, then we tested it by using it to classify new instances into these 5 classes.
 MiniImageNet was divided into 64, 16 and 20 classes for training, validation (for tuning hyperparamters) and testing respectively.
 We randomly sampled 5 classes from them to form each classification task.
 Since CIFAR100 has not been used for meta-learning before, we created the meta-learning version of CIFAR100, which has the same settings as MiniImageNet.

-In addition, we used the \emph{Fast Gradient Sign Method} (FGSM)~\cite{Goodfellow2015} to generate adversarial samples in our experiments.
-The parameter $\epsilon$ of FGSM specifies the size of perturbation (the larger the $\epsilon$, the higher the perturbation) in the adversarial sample generation, which was set to 2 when generating adversarial samples for the meta-training, and was set to $2$ and $0.2$ for the meta-testing.
+For FGSM~\cite{Goodfellow2015}, we leveraged a well-trained VGG16 network~\cite{Simonyan2014} for image classification (pre-trained on ImageNet~\cite{ILSVRC15} and CIFAR100 respectively) to generate adversarial samples.
+The parameter $\epsilon$ was set to 2 when generating adversarial samples for the meta-training, and was set to $2$ and $0.2$ for the meta-testing.
+Note that while the FGSM is leveraged to generate adversarial samples, the proposed ADML is agnostic to the particular choice of adversarial sample generation method.

-We compared ADML against two recent and representative methods for meta-learning, including MAML~\cite{Finn2017} and Matching Networks~\cite{Vinyals2016}.
-We chose these two as baselines since MAML represents a state-of-the-art meta-learner and Matching Networks is a well-known similarity-based method.
-Moreover, for fair comparisons, we also compared ADML with another adversarial meta-learner MAML-AD (introduced in the last section), which can be considered as a rather straightforward extension of MAML.